eric-phan/codewars-solutions/README.md

 ## Lessons Learned:

-From doing these challenges, I have learned to be consistent and persistent: if the first solution does not work, iterate through other options, try to look at the problem from different angles.
+From doing these challenges, I have learned to be consistent and persistent: if the first solution does not work, I iterate through other options, and try to look at the problem from different angles.
 I learned that I have a long way ahead to my desired mastery of JS and DSA, but I will keep putting in the effort every day to achieve my coding goals.